scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 4. Run the preprocessor business logic

 5. Inject the outputs after the parameters of the *callable* function.
-      The existing parameters followed by the preprocessor outputs much match to the *callable* function signature.
+      The existing parameters followed by the preprocessor outputs must match to the *callable* function signature.

 This release supports only one preprocessor: *rand()*.
 It accepts no